 - Colors: Gray, tan, black, buff, white, yellow, red, salmon

-- Markings: Dimorphic species with geographic plumage variations.
-Males have a tan and gray head, with red-shafted birds having a red malar stripe and yellow-shafted birds having a black malar stripe and a red nape patch.
+- Markings: Males have a tan and gray head, with red-shafted birds having a red malar stripe and yellow-shafted birds having a black malar stripe and a red nape patch.
 The back and wings are tan with black barring or scallops, and the white rump is easily visible in flight.
 The uppertail coverts are white with black spotting, and the stiff, two-pronged tail is black above with either red or yellow below.
 Underparts are buff-white with black spots and a prominent wedge-shaped black patch on the breast.
-In flight, the red-shafted subspecies shows salmon-colored underwings, while the yellow-shafted subspecies shows bright yellow.
+In flight, red-shafted flickers show salmon-colored underwings, while yellow-shafted birds show bright yellow.
 Females have similar markings to males but lack the malar stripes.
 Juvenile birds are similar to adults, but juvenile males have orange malar stripes.

 These are vocal birds with a variety of calls.
 The piercing “kyeeer” call is reminiscent of hawks but has a shorter duration.
 A loud, strong, even “wik-wik-wik-wik” call is also common.
 When drumming, these woodpeckers have an even, rapid tempo that lasts 1-2 seconds.

-These are monogamous birds and both parents work to excavate a suitable nesting cavity or arrange the nest with minimal material, occasionally using bird houses or taking over abandoned holes of belted kingfishers or bank swallows.
+These are monogamous birds and both parents excavate a suitable nesting cavity or arrange the nest with minimal material.
+Northern flickers will occasionally use bird houses or take over abandoned holes of belted kingfishers or bank swallows.
 Each brood contains 3-12 oval-shaped, plain white eggs, and a pair of northern flickers will lay 1-2 broods per year, with the second brood most common in southern populations.

-Both parents will incubate the eggs for 12-15 days, and both will care for the altricial young for an additional 25-28 days after hatching.
+Both parents incubate the eggs for 12-15 days, and both will care for the chicks for an additional 25-28 days after hatching.

-While the northern flicker is not considered threatened or endangered, its populations have been steadily declining.
+While the northern flicker is not considered threatened or endangered, its populations have been steadily declining in recent decades.
 A major cause of this decrease is believed to be competition from European starlings for the best nesting sites, and the woodpeckers often lose to the more aggressive invasive birds.
 Despite this decline, however, the northern flicker's widespread range ensures its continued survival.

 - Gilded Flicker (Colaptes chrysoides)